hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

    # If initiating the transfer from Mindwell:
    cp ${VSC_SCRATCH_LUSTRE1}/myfile ${VSC_SCRATCH}

-As a best practice, data transfers between Lustre and GPFS should be performed through 'transfer' jobs, where you for example only request a few cores on an ``interactive`` partition.
+As a best practice, data transfers between Lustre and GPFS should be performed through 'transfer' jobs submitted to, for example, the ``interactive`` partition of :ref:`wICE <submit to wice interactive node>` or :ref:`Mindwell <submit to mindwell interactive node>`.
 Short transfers which don't take more than a couple of minutes can also be performed from a Genius login node.

-Globus endpoints are available for Lustre, but not yet for GPFS.
-It is therefore not yet possible to use :ref:`Globus <globus platform>` for these data transfers.
+Globus endpoints have been defined on both Lustre and GPFS filesystems, so you can use the :ref:`globus platform` for these data transfers.
+For transferring large volumes of data (> 1 TB), however, we recommend using 'transfer' jobs instead of Globus for performance reasons.

 Automatic scratch cleanup
 ^^^^^^^^^^^^^^^^^^^^^^^^^